History

 • 2010: Hough Hall, the College’s graduate school building, is officially dedicated.

-• 2010: UF MBA’s Online program named one of the two best in the world by The Economist.
+• 2010: The Online MBA program named one of the two best in the world by The Economist.

 • 2012: Alumnus Bill Heavener pledges lead gift for investment in undergraduate business education.
 The undergraduate School of Business was named in his honor.